Passwords don't sync for users who are moved into scope to be synced in the Azure Active Directory Sync Tool

 Solution 2: Reset the user passwordWhen an admin resets a user’s password from the user's local Active Directory schema and the reset password isn't temporary, a request will be sent to have the password synced.
 You must wait a few minutes for the sync to occur.

 Solution 3: Perform a full password syncA full password sync will sync passwords for all users.
 On the computer that has the Azure Active Directory Sync Tool installed, follow these steps:

-Perform a full password sync for all users who are synced through directory synchronization.
+- Perform a full password sync for all users who are synced through directory synchronization.
 To do this, follow these steps:

-Open Windows PowerShell, type Import-Module DirSync, and then press Enter.
+- Open Windows PowerShell, type Import-Module DirSync, and then press Enter.

-After the Windows PowerShell session starts, run the following cmdlet:
+- After the Windows PowerShell session starts, run the following cmdlet:

-Restart the Forefront Identity Manager Synchronization Service.
+- Restart the Forefront Identity Manager Synchronization Service.
 To do this, follow these steps:

-Click Start, click Run, type services.msc, and then click OK.
+- Click Start, click Run, type services.msc, and then click OK.

-In the list of services, right-click Forefront Identity Manager Synchronization Service, and then click Restart.
+- In the list of services, right-click Forefront Identity Manager Synchronization Service, and then click Restart.

 Article ID: 2915221 - Last Review: 12/22/2015 17:27:00 - Revision: 12.0